johannes-manner/SeMoDe/README.md

 5. Desired end time filter.
 Only logs before specified time are taken into account.
 It has the format yyyy-MM-dd_HH:mm .

+6. Optional - File name of the benchmarking log files, which was generated during the execution of the benchmarking utility.
+It contains the start and end timestamps from the local REST calls on the developer's machine.

 ### New feature: Benchmarking Tool for Microsoft Azure functions and AWS lambdas